Iran at the 2020 Summer Olympics

-Iran (officially the Islamic Republic of Iran) competed at the 2020 Summer Olympics in Tokyo.
+Iran competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place during the summer of 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 Since the nation's return in 1948 after having made their debut in 1900, Iranian athletes have attended every edition of the Summer Olympic Games, with the exception of 1980 and 1984 which they boycotted.